Community and Philanthropy

 Passionate about the law, Charna is deeply passionate and equally compassionate about involvement in the community and philanthropy.

 Following the lead of an exemplary extended family, Charna has a distinguished record of community involvement and philanthropy.

 She has launched and supported a public service scholarship at Cleveland-Marshall College of Law (C|M|Law) at Cleveland State University, a donor advised philanthropic fund with the Jewish Federation of Cleveland, and concurrent with the formation of her own firm, the Ruby Shoes Fund to empower women on the ladder of success in the legal profession.
 Charna’s term also just expired on the Council for the American Bar Association’s Fund for Justice and Education, which oversees all of the ABA’s charitable funds and projects.

 Charna also has a knack for transforming fun into philanthropy and vice versa.
-She serves on the Board of Shaking with Laughter, which seeks to cure Parkinson’s with the help of comedy and musical talent.
+She served on the Board of Shaking with Laughter, which seeks to cure Parkinson’s with the help of comedy and musical talent.
 Years ago, Charna and her former partner (and former spouse) put their love of golf to good purpose by creating a new Thanksgiving tradition: The Turkey Open.
 This 3-club 3-hole golf tourney on a top-100 course at the Canterbury Golf Club occurs no matter the weather.
 Depending on the year, the “trophy” win may turn on the choice of rain or wind gear, or the club selection of a snow shovel.
 As a way to appreciate our abundance, everyone who participates contributes to the Hunger Network of Greater Cleveland, which helps feed 60,000 people every month and is the largest direct emergency food provider in Cuyahoga County.
 In 2009, Charna and former partner were recognized by the Hunger Network board as “Hunger Heroes.”